 While this doesn’t mean you need to live on salads and smoothies every day of your life, you may simply want to keep mindful of the way junk food feels in your body.

 Speaking of the way junk food “feels,” one of the most important parts of eating to feel good is listening to the way different foods feel in your body and adjusting your diet accordingly.

 While eating healthy foods is all well and good, every person is different.
 Adjusting to your specific needs can make your experience even better.
 For example, for some people, spicy food feels energizing and clearing for the respiratory system.
 For others, it can upset the stomach and doesn’t sit right.
 It’s all about finding the right foods for your specific makeup and rolling with them.

-Another set of foods offering that extra boost to your mood is actually connected to another system you might not expect — your gut microbiome.
+Another set of foods that impacts your mood is actually connected to another system you might not expect — your gut microbiome.

 The body and mind are more connected than you might realize, which means feeding your gut healthy and balancing bacteria can have a direct positive impact on your mind.
 Based on this information, eating fermented foods such as yogurt, kimchi, kombucha, and sauerkraut can keep you in balance by introducing healthy bacteria into your gut microbiome.

 This can also help prevent infections.
 If you can’t get around to fermented foods every day, taking a supplemental probiotic can also work wonders.